Olayanju-1234/Olayanju-1234/README.md

 Here are some of the projects I've worked on recently:

-- [Shopping API](https://github.com/olayanju-1234/shopping) - An e-commerce platform built with Node.js.
+- [Shopping API](https://github.com/olayanju-1234/shopping) - An e-commerce api built with Node.js.
-- [CLI](https://github.com/olayanju-1234/shopping) - An e-commerce platform built with React and Node.js.
-- [MyBook](https://github.com/olayanju-1234/shopping) - A mobile app for tracking fitness goals.
+- [CLI](https://github.com/olayanju-1234/cli) - olayanju-joe-cli is a Node.js CLI app that automates the generation of Now configuration for web applications.
+- [MyBook](https://github.com/olayanju-1234/mybook) - Mybook is a Node.js and Express.js web app with MongoDB, including OAuth authentication and CRUD functionality for user-generated content.

+## My Data Structures and Algorithms Repo

+Check out my [DSA repo](https://github.com/Olayanju-1234/dsa) for code implementations of various data structures and algorithms, as well as practice problems and solutions.

 ## Skills